deta/space-docs/src/content/docs/publish/discovery-md.md

 The first section between the two lines of 3 dashes (`---`) is the **Frontmatter** section which contains meta data about your app.

-**There are no required fields in the Frontmatter section, every supported parameter is optional**.
-We recommend that your app has at least a title and a short Markdown description explaining what it does.
+> If you are publishing your app to Deta Discovery as a `listed` release, the `app_name` and `tagline` fields are required (along with a Markdown description).
+Every other field is optional.

 Here are all the options supported in the Frontmatter by `Discovery.md`:

 ### `app_name`